 How to make money trading the Money Flow Index?

 Making money using the Money Flow Index is possible.
 The best way to succeed is by using an MFI-14 on a daily chart for higher reliability.
 Additionally, RSI-14 on a 1-minute chart works well.

 Is the Money Flow Index effective for day trading?

 Yes, the Money Flow Index is effective for day trading.
 Our test results on 1-minute and 60-minute charts show a success rate of 43 percent.
-You can develop and test your own original day trading MFI strategy by backtesting with TrendSpider.

 You want to be a successful stock investor but don’t know where to start.